Dreamin-MC/DreaminTabList/README.md

 ### Installation

 1. Download the latest DreaminTabList plugin
+2. Download the latest PacketEvents plugin
-2. Place it in your server's `plugins` folder
+3. Place it in your server's `plugins` folder
-3. Restart your server
+4. Restart your server
-4. Add the API dependency to your project
+5. Add the API dependency to your project

 #### Maven
 ```xml